wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ServerSideApplication/Architecture/Serverless-Reference.md

 # SelfHosted

-- [2017-faas【Project】](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes
+- [2017-faas #Project# ](https://github.com/alexellis/faas): Functions as a Service - a serverless framework for Docker & Kubernetes